- Gemini Office

 - A one page statement giving the applicant's reasons for applying and their interests in Astronomy/Astrophysics/Instrumentation.
 If you have prior research experience, computing skills, or other skills associated with astronomy or research, please emphasise these.

-- A short resume (2-3 pages) is optional, but often helpful, to provide as well.
+- A short resume (2-3 pages) is optional, but highly recommended, as well.

 Some tips for consideration when preparing your application: